Dreamcast 20th anniversary interview extravaganza

 The best part was working with talented game creators who were bringing their best effort for our players.
 A big reason I joined Apple Arcade was to get close to game developers again, on a platform with massive scale.

 With the Dreamcast, we knew we were innovating on creativity.
 The whole team also had very deep developer empathy - we loved our partners and I think it showed in the games.
 For example, one day these two really nice guys from Canada came to the office to show us their progress on their game, MDK2.
-Ray and Greg were particularly excited about how they got the character’s braid to swing naturally as she moved.
+Ray and Greg were particularly excited about the implementation of Max the robot dog.
 From thence, Bioware!

 But there were also more challenges during those days.
 Like figuring out how to get an obscure firmware bug fixed, propagated to SDK, distributed to devs, updated in binaries, burned to gold master, flown to San Francisco, checked for compliance, flown to disc replicator, and shipped to players.
 I don’t miss disks at all.